lipeno/referralio/README.md

 # Referral.io

-Referral.io is a simple app for automating referral links, made in a few hours.
+Referral.io is a simple app for automating referral links, made in a few hours for an interview for a job.

 Demo of the app is available at http://referralio.herokuapp.com/